Industry Analysis & Industry Trends

 Industry Report - Industry Locations Chapter

-Every state has at least one winery.
-The West is the most prolific wine-making region, led by California, the country's largest wine-producing state.
-This state accounts for about half of all American wineries and nearly 90.0% of all American wine production.
-Washington and New York are the next largest wine-producing states, with 4.0% and 3.0% percent, respectively.
+The West is the most prolific wine-making region in the country, led by California, which is by far the country's largest wine-producing state.
+This state accounts for 41.8% all American wineries and nearly 90.0% of all American wine production.
+Washington and Oregon are the next largest wine-producing states, generating 8.6% and 6.2% percent, respectively.
 California's wine grape production reached 4.0 million tons, and represents 53.0% of California's total grape crop.

-There are more than 107 American viticultural areas (AVAs) in California (distinct wine grape-growing areas recognized by the US government), a testament to the variety of microclimates in the state... purchase to read more
+There are more than 107 American federally recognized viticultural areas (AVAs) in California, a testament to the variety of microclimates in the state.
+The top wine producing areas in California include Napa Valley, Sonoma County, Mendocino, Santa Barbara, San Luis Obispo, Santa Cruz, Monterey and Gold Country... purchase to read more